jfarillas/expense-manager/README.md

 # Expense Manager
-A web portal for managing expenses by Joseph Ian Farillas
+A web portal for tracking expenses by Joseph Ian Farillas